wp-plugins/folders/readme.txt

 == Changelog ==

+= 1.2.9 =
+- Added partial support for bulk folder editor in attachments/media.
+(Full support coming shortly (Sorry)).
+- Reduced permissions to editor.

 = 1.2.7 =
 - Fixed issue with post type names showing as underscores rather than spaces in folder names.

 = 1.2.6 =
-- Fixed bug with filters breaking if no folders are setup
+- Fixed bug with filters breaking if no folders are setup.

 = 1.2.5 =
-- Text based changes
+- Text based changes.

 = 1.2.4 =
-- Fixed folders not displaying in columns for posts/custom post types
+- Fixed folders not displaying in columns for posts/custom post types.
-- Fixed menus not displaying correctly for some users
+- Fixed menus not displaying correctly for some users.

 = 1.2.3 =
-- Minor changes to options page
+- Minor changes to options page.

 = 1.2.2 =
-- Added clean-up on un-install
+- Added clean-up on un-install.

 = 1.2.1 =
-- Fixed bug with Media folders not being editable
+- Fixed bug with Media folders not being editable.

 = 1.2.0 =
-- Added support for media (attachments)
+- Added support for media (attachments).

 = 1.1.0 =
-- Added support for custom post types
+- Added support for custom post types.

 = 1.0 =
-- Folders Plugin Released
+- Folders Plugin Released.

 == Help keep folders in development ==